How can target-date investments help me?

 Looking for an easier way to save?
 Find out why target-date investments have become a popular way to save for retirement in employer plans.

-They can help you handle investment selection
+They can help you with investment selection

 A target-date investment helps simplify investment selection, which can save you time and effort.